 They are part of a tradition that has been passed down from mother to daughter for a 1000 years.
 They are the Korean mermaids, or the haenyeo, of Jeju Island who venture into frigid depths of up to 20 meters without any breathing equipment, braving the dangers of the ocean, as they scour the seabed for abalone, octopus, and other seafood.

-Artworks by Zena is coming up later i december 2017.
+Artworks by Zena is coming up in July 2018

 Subscribe on our newsletter to stay tuned here: SUBSCRIBE ON NEWSLETTER